MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 100: 14.01.2020
+* Woho!
+Day 100!
+It's the first time since I started this journey that I've managed to do 100 days in a row.
+Today I did the challenge from yesterday again, for training.
+And I continued with lifecycle methods.
+I'll write a little summary of these 100 days, and then I'll make plans for the next 100.

 ## Day 99: 13.01.2020
 * One day left!
 Today I changed the Prism syntax highlight theme, and I continued to practice React on Scrimba.
 I did a challenge involving state, setState and onChange handlers.
 I failed it, but was not far from the correct solution.